 Inter-agency and Departmental Liaison.

-The role of this division is to insure the structural and operational integrity of the City’s public Rights of Ways by engineering safe, affordable, functional, attractive, multimodal, and responsive infrastructure projects in a timely and proficient manner including roadways, bridges, retaining walls, sidewalks, steps, trails, and ancillary structures.
+The role of the Engineering division is to ensure the structural and operational integrity of the City’s public Rights of Ways by engineering safe, affordable, functional, attractive, multimodal, and responsive infrastructure projects in a timely and proficient manner.
+These projects include roadways, bridges, retaining walls, sidewalks, steps, trails, and ancillary structures.
 Its functions and duties include: